shambp/Matts-Cookbook/Savoury/Chilli_Pasta.md

 - 2 big chicken breasts
 - 225g pasta (go with your gut man)
-- 1 pint cherry or grape tomatoes
+- 2 pots of cherry tomatoes
 - 2 shallots (Can substitute for a mild onion)
 - 1 orange
 - crushed Calabrian chili paste or another mild chili paste/oil